jpegleg/deb_hardener/README.md

 ### One approach...
-Because denying outbound can be a lot to manage, you might disable ufw normally, and then if a security event is triggered, run the deb_hardener.sh allowing it to deny outbound until the even is resolved.
+Because denying outbound can be a lot to manage, you might disable ufw normally, and then if a security event is triggered, run the deb_hardener.sh allowing it to deny outbound until the event is resolved.

 ## Example: